-Alex Baranowski is a composer, arranger and alumni of Paul McCartney’s LIPA.
+Alex Baranowski is a composer based in London, and a graduate of Paul McCartney’s LIPA.

 Click here to keep in touch about upcoming releases including occasional links to free downloads of Alex’s music (we promise to not pass your email address on to anyone else…)